 Nimble and Responsive Performance

-If the two Logitech mice that started off the list are a little too big for your hand, the SteelSeries Rival 3 might be your next best option.
-The slim design makes it a great choice for those who employ a claw grip and need to maneuver around the field with a quickness, and it makes use of a split trigger system that maintains the accuracy of an FPS mouse while offering you something closer to the tactile response of controller triggers.
-And with true 1 to 1 tracking, you can rest easy knowing that your movements will be as precise as possible.
+If the two Logitech mice that started off the list are a little too big for your hand, then the SteelSeries Rival 3 might be your next best option.
+The slim design makes it a great choice for those who employ a claw grip and need to maneuver around the field with speed, and it makes use of a split trigger system that maintains the accuracy of an FPS mouse while offering you something closer to the tactile response of controller triggers.
+And with true 1-to-1 tracking, you can rest easy knowing that your movements will be as precise as possible.